 Success after an E2 Denial

 What happens if the E2 Visa application is denied because there are not sufficient funds at Risk?
-If you are unsuccessful in showing USCIS that you have invested a sufficient amount of at risk funds, your E2 visa application will be denied.
+If you are unsuccessful in showing the US government that you have invested a sufficient amount of at risk funds, your E2 visa application will be denied.
 That sounds bad, but please keep in mind that if you are denied, you will be able to apply again and show the consulate that you have corrected the problem.
 Obviously, an E2 visa denial is stressful and you want to avoid that scenario from arising.
 However, if you are denied, there is no reason to panic because through sound guidance from an immigration lawyer you may be able to successfully re apply.

 The E2 Visa requirement that the investment be placed “at risk” creates anxiety for E2 Visa applicants.
 However, through guidance from an immigration lawyer you will be able to develop a strategy that minimizes your risk of financial loss.
 The strategy can include selecting a business with lower startup costs, utilization of escrow accounts and transferring previously purchased items to be used in the business.